Glouster, Ohio

 Glouster is a village in Trimble Township, Athens County, Ohio, United States.
-The population was 1,791 at the 2010 census.
+The population was 1,659 at the 2020 census.
 It is close to Burr Oak State Park.

 History

-Formerly called Sedalia, the present name of Glouster, after Gloucester, England, was adopted in 1886.
-A post office called Glouster has been in operation since 1887.
+Glouster was originally known as Sedalia, but the name was changed in 1886 to Glouster, a variant spelling of Gloucester, England.
+A post office has been in operation under the name Glouster since 1887.